 Become a part of the glorious Charleston Symphony Orchestra holiday tradition as Maestro Ken Lam conducts the orchestra’s version, “Holy City Messiah,” with the CSO Chamber Chorus and four guest vocalists at three beautiful churches around Charleston.
 Performances are 7:30 p.m.
 Dec.
-7 at Cathedral of St. John the Baptist in Charleston; 7:30 p.m.
+6 at Cathedral of St. John the Baptist in Charleston; 7:30 p.m.
 Dec.
-9 at St. Andrews Church in Mount Pleasant; and 4 p.m.
+8 at East Cooper Baptist Church in Mount Pleasant; and 4 p.m.
 Dec.
-10 at St. Theresa the Little Flower Catholic Church Summerville.
+9 at St. Theresa the Little Flower Catholic Church Summerville.

 Wine Under the Oaks at Boone Hall Plantation is 1-5 p.m.
 Dec.
-3. Admission includes wine samples, bubbles from Biltmore Estate, desserts, food and wine pairing samples, wine and cooking demonstrations with some of Charleston’s finest chefs and a live performance by Charlton Singleton and Friends.
+2. Admission includes wine samples, bubbles, desserts, food and wine pairing samples, wine and cooking demonstrations with some of Charleston’s finest chefs and live music.
 Also, see the plantation home decorated in all its holiday finest.
-Advance tickets are $52 each.
+Advance tickets are $55 each.

 Gather on the shores of the Charleston harbor to watch boats of all shapes and sizes decorated for the holiday season.
-The Parade of Boats begins about 5 p.m. on the Mount Pleasant side of the Cooper River and ends on the Ashley River about 7:30 p.m.
+The Parade of Boats on Saturday, Dec.
+8 begins about 5 p.m. on the Mount Pleasant side of the Cooper River and ends on the Ashley River about 7:30 p.m.

 Plan a visit to King Street.
 It’s the perfect place to spend a day shopping and grab lunch or coffee while watching the holiday hustle and bustle.
 Don’t miss 2nd Sunday on King from 1-5 p.m. the second Sunday of each month.
 King Street is closed to vehicular traffic from Queen Street North to Calhoun Street.

-From Nov.
-29 to Jan.
-2, stop off at Belmond Charleston Place to see the lobby transformed into a magical holiday wonderland.
+Beginning Nov.
+22, stop off at Belmond Charleston Place, 205 Meeting St., to see the lobby transformed into a magical holiday wonderland.
 Situated among the beautifully decorated trees and garland-draped stairways is a miniature replica of the Venice Simplon-Orient-Express train.
 The display features miniature European alpine homes, tiny churches, realistic stables and a blacksmith shop.
 Three trains, including the Venice Simplon-Orient-Express, complete with smokestacks and whistles run on different routes at average speeds of 70 MPH (scale speed).

 Happy New Year, Charleston is a non-alcoholic, family friendly New Year’s Eve celebration in Marion Square.
 This free event include a variety of programs: comedy, African dancing, many forms of music including classical, gospel and jazz, children’s activities and more.